 “I am gratified by the excellent performance of our students on the California Bar Exam.
 As always, our program is successful for four reasons: the support of President Doti, Chancellor Struppa, Dean Tom Campbell, and Associate Deans Danny Bogart and Jayne Kacer; the outstanding work of each and every member of the faculty in preparing students during their three years of study; the hard work of the Supplemental Bar Prep team of Adjunct Professors John Bishop and Kent Sommer, Professor Tom Caso, and Deputy Orange County Counsel Mark Batarse; and most importantly, the hard work and dedication of our students, who understand what it takes to succeed on the most difficult Bar Exam in the United States.” – Mario W. Mainero, Director of Bar Services and Professor of Academic Achievement, Fowler School of Law

-.The three-day General Bar Examination is given twice a year, in February and July.
+The State Bar of California Committee of Bar Examiners reported that 45.3% of the applicants passed the February 2014 General Bar Examination (GBX) .The three-day General Bar Examination is given twice a year, in February and July.
 The exam consists of three sections: a multiple-choice Multistate Bar Examination (MBE), six essay questions and two performance tests that are designed to assess an applicant’s ability to apply general legal knowledge to practical tasks.